boob-sbcm/gradle-plugin-rapidminer-release/README.md

 ## Introduction

-The 'rapidminer-release' plugin is designed to ease the process of creating a project release that is managed via Git.
+The 'com.rapidminer.release' plugin is designed to ease the process of creating a project release that is managed via Git.
 It assumes a that the 'gradle.properties' file in the root project of the applied project contains the current project's version number.